 Mind-blowing stat: Only Emmitt Smith has posted more 700-yard rushing seasons than Gore, with 14.
 Gore’s 13 such seasons lead every non-Smith running back by at least two.

 Gore almost certainly will be enshrined, and his wait might not be long.
 The longevity the 36-year-old running back has displayed has lifted him to No. 4 on the career rushing list (14,748 yards), and the Bills giving him a chance at a 15th season will allow for more stat-stuffing.
 The issue here: He is more workhorse than star.
 Gore has zero first-team All-Pro honors and just one season (2006) with more than 1,300 yards.

 A rare breed as a top-tier boundary and slot cornerback, Harris has been the game’s best slot defender for so long (in an era featuring the position’s importance skyrocket) the four-time Pro Bowler can reasonably be called the all-time slot kingpin.
-The 30-year-old was the lead secondary cog on the Broncos' 2015 Super Bowl defense and once went 36 games without yielding a touchdown.
+The 30-year-old was the lead secondary cog on the Broncos' dominant 2015 Super Bowl defense and has been responsible for three of Pro Football Focus' 11 90.0-plus cornerback grades this decade.
 The analytics darling's profile will require more mainstream attention in the coming years for a strong Hall push, but being one of the few active players with a greatest-ever case at his job makes him a candidate in our view.